Skip to content

 Who it's for

-Boo works for adults who already buy into personality-type compatibility as a useful signal and want a product where that framing is the default rather than a layer on top of a generic swipe app.
-It also fits readers looking for both dating and platonic-friendship discovery on the same surface.
-If personality typing reads as pseudo-science to you, the framing will get in the way — Hinge or OkCupid are closer fits for prompt-led or question-led signal without the typing layer.
+Boo works for adults who already buy into personality-type compatibility as a useful signal and want it to be the default rather than a layer bolted onto a generic swipe app.
+It also fits people looking for both dating and platonic-friendship discovery on one surface.
+If typing reads as pseudo-science to you, the framing will just get in the way — Hinge or OkCupid give you prompt-led or question-led signal without the typing layer.

-Boo Premium is the core paid surface, tiered by term length, with in-app currency packs sold as one-off purchases for messaging and visibility upsells.
-The free tier is enough to evaluate the framing and the audience; we would only pay if the in-app currency meter actively gets in the way of conversations that are otherwise working.
+Boo Premium is the core paid tier (by term length), with in-app currency packs sold as one-off purchases for messaging and visibility.
+The free tier is enough to judge the framing and the audience; we'd only pay if the currency meter starts choking conversations that are otherwise working.

-Boo earns a slot on the dating-apps list as a personality-led product with a coherent niche audience and a usable free start.
-It does not earn a slot on the overall, serious-relationships, casual, free or over-40 lists — the small pool, the contested matching signal and the in-app-currency friction keep it behind the mainstream picks for readers shopping on either reach or signal quality.
-Inside its niche, the recommendation is honest; outside it, the mainstream apps are stronger.
+Boo belongs on the dating-apps list as a personality-led product with a coherent niche audience and a usable free start.
+It stays off the overall, serious-relationships, casual, free and over-40 lists — the small pool, the contested matching signal and the in-app-currency friction keep it behind the mainstream picks whether you're shopping on reach or on signal quality.
+Inside its niche the recommendation is honest; outside it, the mainstream apps are stronger.

 Strengths & weaknesses